 If no one is going to be at home or everyone is sleeping in warm beds, then it’s a good idea to set your thermostat back 10 to 15 degrees.
 This ensures that you aren’t wasting any heat when it’s not needed.
 That’s a basic step, but you’ll also need to pick a temperature to keep the HVAC system at when people are home and moving around.
 The best temperature for saving money while keeping the house livable is around 68 degrees.

 We know the 68-degree rule can be met with a lot of different reactions, including, “Yeah, right.”
 It’s not ideal for every household.
 However, the lower you can keep the temperature on your thermostat while still heating, the more efficient you’ll be.
-Try to compensate with extra layers and blankets whenever possible and find a temperature compromise that everyone in the house can live with.
+Compensate with extra layers and blankets whenever possible; find a temperature compromise that everyone in the house can live with.

 Check All Your Weather-Stripping

 Weather-stripping is the band of material around your doors and windows, especially those that open to the outdoors.
 Weather-stripping prevents air from leaking in or out of the small gaps that doors and windows have.
-Over time, weather-stripping can wear down – or it may not have been installed in the first place, creating a constant leak of warm air out and cold air in.
-Check your weather-stripping – it’s typically rubber or felt materials – and replace any worn-down or missing weather-stripping to make a big difference.
+Over time, weather-stripping can wear down – or it may not have been installed in the first place – creating a constant leak of warm air out and cold air in.
+Check your weather-stripping – it’s typically rubber or felt materials.
+Replace any worn-down or missing weather-stripping to make a big difference.

 Set and Use Ceiling Fans